allen-ball/allen-ball.github.io/docs/_posts/2020-01-01-spring-boot-part-04.md

 ```

 Key to the implementation is the use of the "`th:each`" attribute where the
-node is evaluated each member of the `List`.
-The "`th:with`" attribute
+node is evaluated each member of the [`List`][List].
+The "`th:with`"
-allows variables to be defined and referenced within the scope of the
+attribute allows variables to be defined and referenced within the scope of
-corresponding node.
+the corresponding node.
 Partial output is shown below.

 ``` html
     ...